Haixing-Hu/vue3-class-component/README.md

 ## <span id="configuration">Configuration</span>

-This library uses the most recent (currently version 2023-05) [stage 3 proposal of JavaScript decorators], therefore you must configure the [Babel] with the [@babel/plugin-transform-class-properties] and the [@babel/plugin-proposal-decorators] plugins.
+This library uses the most recent (currently May 2023) [stage 3 proposal of JavaScript decorators].
+Therefore, you must configure [Babel] with [@babel/plugin-transform-class-properties] and the [@babel/plugin-proposal-decorators] plugins.

 A possible [Babel] configuration file `babel.config.json` is as follows: